troy-west/kstream-examples/README.md

 We'll add examples to this library over time, you're welcome to contribute!

+Curious to see what Clojure and Kafka Streams tests looking like?
+[Here are the goodies!](https://github.com/troy-west/kstream-examples/blob/master/test/troy_west/kstream/examples.clj)

 ## License

 Copyright © 2018 Troy-West Pty Ltd.